-Further revisions have been made to the visiting arrangements following the publication of this guidance on 22 July 2020:

-Further revisions can be made with immediate effect to the visiting arrangements should local infection levels rise; in accordance with the publication of this plan on 18 September 2020:

-Feedback on original Officer Decision:

-The Principal Social Worker has been engaged and consulted with this decision.
-The Principal Social Worker is satisfied this decision has been informed by Government advice for residential care and supported living guidance which states:

-'How care homes can minimise the risks of transmission?'

-Care home providers should stop all visits to residents from friends and family.
-Medical staff and delivery couriers can still visit, but you should leave a hand sanitiser by the entrance and ask them to wash their hands as soon as they enter the building.'

-The Principal Social Worker is satisfied that the decision maker has shown due regard for balancing the impact on Human Rights Act Article 8, Care Act 2014 Wellbeing Principle and the Department of Health and Social Care Ethical Framework when reaching this decision.

 All Adult Social Care homes have been issued with a laptop and staff are supporting remote contact with family and friends via technology including telephone, videos, email and Skype so that essential family contact and links are maintained.
 All residents have person centred support plans and personal service plans that identify important others and contingency plans developed to ensure contact is promoted.

-There are no additional costs associated with this decision.

-Human Resources

-Decision is not time limited - would be beneficial to indicate a review date.

-Response: This decision will be reviewed every two weeks by SMT as part of RODR process and this will be referenced in Cabinet Report as mitigation

-Decision has HR implications (Article 8 - family life) report should detail how these rights have been balanced and how residents might be supported in having contact with friends and family, otherwise than direct contact.
+Finance There are no additional costs associated with this decision.
+Human Resources Legal Decision is not time limited - would be beneficial to indicate a review date.
+Response: This decision will be reviewed every two weeks by SMT as part of RODR process and this will be referenced in Cabinet Report as mitigation Decision has HR implications (Article 8 - family life) report should detail how these rights have been balanced and how residents might be supported in having contact with friends and family, otherwise than direct contact.
 Response: This is referenced via mitigations provided via Skype and it is acknowledged that this an issue, however it is felt important in the current climate that this has to be balanced against an individual's wellbeing and the risks to a person's health if visiting is permitted within a home increasing chances of transmission of the disease.

-Consultation with relevant Cabinet Member (s) - please note this is obligatory.

-This took place with Cllr Wharmby by phone on 20 March 2020.

-Consultation with Cllr Wharmby at Cabinet Member Consultation with Cllr Wharmby at Cabinet Member Committee 11/06/2020 ,25/06/2020, 9/07/2020,
+Consultation with relevant Cabinet Member (s) - please note this is This took place with Cllr Wharmby by phone on 20 March 2020.
+Consultation with Cllr Wharmby on Review 19/05/2020 obligatory.
+Consultation with Cllr Wharmby on Review 27/05/2020 Consultation with Cllr Wharmby at Cabinet Member Consultation with Cllr Wharmby at Cabinet Member Committee 11/06/2020 ,25/06/2020, 9/07/2020,